SALA-AI-LATAM/hugoblox_website/content/venue-travel.md

 - **Google Maps:** Reliable for navigation and public transport directions

 **Safety Note:** Avoid unmarked "pirate" buses.
 Use only official public transportation with proper identification.

 ---

-### Restaurant Recommendations

-*Coming soon!
-We'll provide recommendations for restaurants near USFQ and in the Cumbayá/Iñaquito areas, featuring both international and traditional Ecuadorian cuisine.*

----